Griswold Cookware

 At the April 2018 GCICA convention in Baton Rouge, Louisiana, Linda talked to Brenda about her persistent difficulties with the Griswold lamb cake mold.
 I overheard Brenda telling Linda, “Baker’s Joy!
 Lots and lots of Baker’s Joy!”

-Linda’s Herculean Effort for Try Number 4
+Linda’s Herculean Effort for Effort Number 4

 original griswold hang tag with recipe for rabbit and lamb cake mold vintage antique cast iron